LuaDlc/project-Dart/README.md

 This is a game with two players, the user and the machine.
  It consists of each one choosing  🪨 rock, 📰 paper or ✂️ scissors
 ---
+<h4> Project<h4>

+<h6>Whem statarted, the program should this prompt:<h6>
+->Rock, paper or scissors? (r/p/s)
+It should then read the user input and use it as follows.
+- If the user enters "r, "p" or "s", threat this as a valid move.
+Else, if the user enters "q", quit the program.
+-If the user enters anything else, show "Invalid input", and prompt again.

+<h6>After the user has entered a valid command,
+generate a motion
+that compares the machine's movement with the user's movement, show the moves and display the information:
+"you won",
+"you lost" or "tie".
+The whole game within a loop<h6>
+---
   program logic:
 If Player1 == rock && Player2 == scissors: Player2 win
 If Player1 == paper && Player2 == pedra: Player1 win